Eyevinn/player-analytics-session-validator/README.md

 # player-analytics-session-validator

+The Eyevinn Player Analytics (EPAS) is an open sourced framework and specification for tracking events from video players.
+It is a modular framework where you can pick and choose the modules you need.
+This is the session validator module that validates the data from the worker and database.

 ## AWS

 To run the session validator in AWS as a Lambda function and DynamoDB as the database: